deco3500-2017/TeamBeyondBeingThere/README.md

 ## Introduction - needs improvement

-There are a lot of clubs on UQ campus, but some UQ students who have joined club find it is hard to keep connected to the latest news and make friends with other members.In addition, it requires great efforts and much time for UQ club and society committee members to recruit new members and promote an event.
-So, we want to create  an application that strengthen the connection between members and club organizers and Organizational work efficiency.
+There are 219 clubs and societies which hold various types of events and enrich the student's campus life at UQ (University of Queensland Union, 2017).
+However, the power of clubs has not been fully utilised.
+Some students have never joined a club, and although some of them join clubs, they do not participate in events.

+Several main problems have been identified based on the preliminary research.
+Non-members are lacking information about clubs and thus find it hard to make decisions when choosing clubs.
+Members sometimes lose connection with the club and cannot get the latest news.
+Organisers of clubs put great efforts to promote events and manage the club.

+How can we design to help each category of users enjoy their social lives more?
+The team conducted interviews, an online questionnaire, and academic research to investigate into the problem space, and decided to design a mobile app to improve the social connections between members and clubs.

 ----------

 ### Preliminary research
-#### <i class="icon-file"></i> Interviews
+####  Interviews
 We first conducted interviews within our team to get a better understanding of students’ pain points in their social lives at UQ.
 Nan, Peter and Alvin were the interviewers and Tony and Danson were the interviewees.
 (Note: When we were conducting the interviews, we just chose the “active community” as our topic, but had no idea about what to design or build.)

 >Tony is currently a member of UQ Boxing Club.
 Based on the interview, we found:
 >
  1. Even though Tony joined the club and attended regular boxing classes, he felt lacking communication with other participants, most of whom were UQ students.
  2. Tony knew the Boxing club regularly held other events, such as welcome BBQ, but he did not attend it.
-Because he had no idea about whether it was past or when it would be held.
+Because he had no idea about where and when it would be held.
  3. The main approaches that Tony got news from the club were Facebook and regular classes.
  4. Tony would continue to be a member of Boxing Club, because he thought he could build his body and learn boxing skills.
  5. In a boxing class, members were paired.
 But Tony did not make friends with his partners, potentially because he could not exchange contact details in the class.